AugustHuangMX/quartz/content/Public Goods.md

 ### Problems

 The public goods will also face some problems, because since we know everyone would benefit from the public goods.
-So that everyone could have the incentive to be a [[Free Rider]], then there would be some methods regarding to the [Game Theory](Game%20Theory.md) .
+So that everyone could have the incentive to be a [[Free-Rider]], then there would be some methods regarding to the [Game Theory](Game%20Theory.md) .